emrepun/StickyTabBarViewController/README.md

 var collapsableVCFlow: ExpandableViewController? (keep it as optional)
 ```

-# Do not override following methods:
+# Do not override or implement following methods:
 ```
 func configureCollapsedTrainingView(withChildViewController childViewController: Expandable) func removeCollapsedView(withAnimation: Bool, duration: TimeInterval)